jvansch1/ycharts-wiki/Index--Naming-Instructions.md

 If the currency code addition makes the index too long, us a shorten version of the currency:

-We started a few so you get an idea, you can make up your own
+Below are a bunch of shorter codes.
+If the currency you are looking for is not in this list, make one up and add it to this list.

 Currency Code | Shortened Currency Code
 ------------- | -----------------------